Book names: Second Term at Trebizon, The Ghostly Term at Trebizon

 Rebecca and her friends work hard, stick together and strive for excellence on the sporting field, determined to be judged objectively whether in external exams or, in Rebecca's case, at the Eastbourne junior tennis tournament.

 Earlier boarding school series were less subtle in their attempts to disseminate the values of the boarding school system to a wider audience, however Anne Digby's Trebizon books manage to portray the character building that remains the very essence of the boarding-school elite in a more relaxed way better suited to a late-twentieth-century readership.

-Click on the picture to buy Second Term at Trebizon from Amazon via affiliate marketing, for which I receive a small commission.
+Click on this link https://amzn.to/3zWiNEH to buy Second Term at Trebizon from Amazon via affiliate marketing, for which I receive a small commission.
 You can also buy Ghostly Term at Trebizon via affiliate marketing by clicking on this link: https://amzn.to/3vHvUHr.

 Thank you for supporting John C Adams Reviews blog in this way.